What Are the Best Lightweight Roof Tiles?

 Brava's composite cedar shake roofing shingles are the best alternative to natural wood.
 Brava Shake mimics natural cedar shake's thick and irregular appeal.
 Manufactured to mirror fresh-cut lumber's appearance, Brava will custom color your synthetic shakes to look precisely like cedar or in any color you choose.
 No one will believe that your roof is not real wood.

-Other Lightweight Roofing Options
+4. Other Lightweight Roofing Options

-While other roofing materials can also provide lightweight alternatives to heavier traditional materials, none can equal the distinctive look, style, variety, and durability of synthetic tiles and shakes.
+While other roofing materials can provide lightweight alternatives to heavier traditional materials, none can equal the distinctive look, style, variety, and durability of synthetic tiles and shakes.
 Some other lightweight options include: